Igmund/IGaudioModule9Challenge/results/README.md

   Just do it!

   ## Usage
-  Use it as you like
+  Use and abuse as you please

   ## License
   https://opensource.org/licenses/DoWhatTheF*ckYouWantToPublicLicense